hilbert612/theme-research-group/content/publication/gao-long-term-2024/index.md

 publication: '*Science*'
 doi: 10.1126/science.adq8385
 highlight: true   # 确保为 true
-featured: true    # 确保为 true
+featured: true    # This is the key flag
 abstract: Robust contact schemes that boost stability and simplify the production process are needed for perovskite solar cells (PSCs).
 We codeposited perovskite and hole-selective contact while protecting the perovskite to enable deposition